temporalio/edu-102-python-code/exercises/version-workflow/README.md

 the code).
 If you need a hint or want to verify your changes, look at the complete version in the `solution` subdirectory.

+## Prerequisite: Ensure Your Virtual Environment is activated
+If you haven't already started the Translation Microservice used by this exercise, do so in a separate terminal.

+**Note: If you're using the Gitpod environment to run this exercise you can skip this step.
+An instance of the Microservice is already running in your environment**

+### Activate the Virtual Environment
+1. Ensure that the virtual environment you setup at the beginning of the course is activated as detailed in the course [README](../../README.md#setup-your-python-virtual-environment)

 ## Part A: Run a Workflow to Completion